frconor-ebook/meditations/_posts/2025-05-09-st-matthias.md

 "He called to himself," we're told in St. Mark, "those whom he desired" (Mark 3:13).
 So we know that Our Lord might have chosen people much better than us, much more talented, much more appropriate.

-St. Josemaría says, "God chooses the worst instruments He can find to prove that the work is truly his" (cf. J. Escrivá, *The Way*, Point 475).
+St. Josemaría says, "God chooses the worst instruments He can find to prove that the work is truly his" (*cf*.
+J. Escrivá, *The Way*, Point 475).

 To be chosen is our entire good fortune.
 We find the purpose of our life in that calling.

 From the moment that Our Lord singles out a particular soul and invites it to follow Him, following on that there are many other callings, which may perhaps seem small, but which can mark out that person\'s journey through their life.

-"All through our life, ordinarily little by little, but constantly and in a compelling way, God tenders us many 'determinations' of his initial calling, more specifications of that calling, all of which imply a person-to-person relationship with Our Lord" (Pedro Rodriguez, *Vocation, Work, and Contemplation*).
+"All through our life, ordinarily little by little, but constantly and in a compelling way, God tenders us many 'determinations' of his initial calling," more specifications of that calling, "all of which imply a person-to-person relationship with Our Lord" (Pedro Rodriguez, *Vocation, Work, and Contemplation*).

 We could ask Our Lord for the grace to see our calling very clearly, and our apostolic calling, and, in this month of May, to see how we can make this month a particularly apostolic month.